Tax refund: New Zealand

 In New Zealand, income tax is deducted by the employer under the PAYE (Pay As You Earn) tax system.
 This information is collected and held by the Inland Revenue Department (New Zealand) (IRD) and is not automatically processed.
 However individual earners can request a summary of earnings to see if they have overpaid or underpaid their tax for each given financial year.
 To claim a tax refund, a personal tax summary must be filed; this can be done by dealing with the IRD directly or through a Tax Agent.
 If a personal tax summary is requested in a situation where tax would be owing, a debt is created, so correct calculations prior to this request are important, and these core services are offered by third party Tax Agents.
 Tax Agents in New Zealand are largely self-regulating, with the Online Tax Association of New Zealand (OTANZ) providing guidance and governing rules for New Zealand's largest four tax refund agencies who serve most of the market for personal tax refunds.

 India

 In India, there is a provision of refund of excess tax along with interest.
 For claiming a refund one has to file the income tax return within a specified period.
 However, under Sections 237 and 119(2)(b) of the Income Tax Act, the Chief Commissioner or Commissioner of Income Tax are empowered to condone a delay in the claim of a refund.

 Provisions of refund of duty exists in indirect taxation.
-In Section 11 B of the Central Excises Act, 1944 which is also applicable in the cases of Service Tax (Finance Act, 1994).
+In Section 11 B of the Central Excises Act 1944 which is also applicable in the cases of Service Tax as defined in the Finance Act 1994.